ctjhoa/rust-learning/README.md

 ## Tutorials & Workshop Materials

+These are slides and materials from brick-and-mortar workshops about Rust.
+While they're unlikely to help a student learning independently, they may be of interest if you're running a workshop on Rust.

 * Niko Matsakis's [rust tutorializer](https://github.com/nikomatsakis/rust-tutorializer) framework
 * Niko Matsakis's [concurrency tutorial](https://github.com/nikomatsakis/concurrency-tutorial) from December 2015
 * Jim Blandy's [exercises](https://github.com/jimblandy/exercises)